Biomechanics: Antiquity

-Aristotle, a student of Plato can be considered the first bio-mechanic, because of his work with animal anatomy.
-Aristotle wrote the first book on the motion of animals, De Motu Animalium, or On the Movement of Animals.
-He not only saw animal's bodies as mechanical systems, but pursued questions such as the physiological difference between imagining performing an action and actually doing it.
+Aristotle can be considered the first bio-mechanic because of his work with animal anatomy, writing the first book on the motion of animals, De Motu Animalium, or On the Movement of Animals.
+He saw animal's bodies as mechanical systems, pursued questions such as the physiological difference between imagining performing an action and actual performance.
 In another work, On the Parts of Animals, he provided an accurate description of how the ureter uses peristalsis to carry urine from the kidneys to the bladder.

 With the rise of the Roman Empire, technology became more popular than philosophy and the next bio-mechanic arose.
 Galen (129 AD-210 AD), physician to Marcus Aurelius, wrote his famous work, On the Function of the Parts (about the human body).
 This would be the world's standard medical book for the next 1,400 years.

 Renaissance

-The next major biomechanic would not be around until 1452, with the birth of Leonardo da Vinci.
-Da Vinci was an artist and mechanic and engineer.
-He contributed to mechanics and military and civil engineering projects.
+The next major biomechanic would not be around until the 1490s, with the studies of human anatomy and biomechanics by Leonardo da Vinci.
 He had a great understanding of science and mechanics and studied anatomy in a mechanics context.
 He analyzed muscle forces and movements and studied joint functions.
 These studies could be considered studies in the realm of biomechanics.
 Leonardo da Vinci studied anatomy in the context of mechanics.
 He analyzed muscle forces as acting along lines connecting origins and insertions, and studied joint function.
-Da Vinci tended to mimic some animal features in his machines.
+Da Vinci is also known for mimicking some animal features in his machines.
 For example, he studied the flight of birds to find means by which humans could fly; and because horses were the principal source of mechanical power in that time, he studied their muscular systems to design machines that would better benefit from the forces applied by this animal.

 In 1543, Galen's work, On the Function of the Parts was challenged by Andreas Vesalius at the age of 29.
 Vesalius published his own work called, On the Structure of the Human Body.
 In this work, Vesalius corrected many errors made by Galen, which would not be globally accepted for many centuries.
 With the death of Copernicus came a new desire to understand and learn about the world around people and how it works.
 On his deathbed, he published his work, On the Revolutions of the Heavenly Spheres.
 This work not only revolutionized science and physics, but also the development of mechanics and later bio-mechanics.